liuwei16/CSP/README.md

  (2) Follow the [./eval_city/eval_script/eval_demo.py](./eval_city/eval_script/eval_demo.py) to get the Miss Rates of detections in `main_path` defined in line 9.

 ### Models
-We have provided the models trained from different datasets to help reproduce the results in our paper.
+To reproduce the results in our paper, we have provided the models trained from different datasets.
 You can download them through [BaiduYun](https://pan.baidu.com/s/1SSPQnbDP6zf9xf8eCDi3Fw) (Code: jcgd).
 For Caltech, please make sure that the version of OpenCV is 3.4.1.15, other versions will read the same image into different data values, resulting in slightly different performance.
 1. For Caltech

  ResNet-50 initialized from ImageNet: